Introduction to Perl

 If you have a brain and you know to type, half of the task has been accomplished.

-If you have an interest in learning this technology, than this behavior can definitely help you
+If you want to learn this technology, this behavior can help you.

 - Try to read logical thinking books.

-- As we all know that ‘practice makes a man perfect, so practice more by installing the Perl application on your system.
-We suggest our readers have multiple text editors available on their laptops like Notepad, Notepad++ or TextPad.
+- As we all know, practice makes a man perfect, so practice more by installing the Perl application on your system.
+We suggest our readers have multiple text editors on their laptops, like Notepad, Notepad++, or TextPad.

 Scope and Career Growth

-We always try to give genuine information’s to our readers as we believe in maintaining trust.
-So, before we move ahead in this section and deal with salary stats and career growth, we would like to say that ‘do not limit yourself to any particular language.
-The more you know, the better the position you would be.
+We always try to give genuine information to our readers as we believe in maintaining trust.
+So, before we proceed in this section and deal with salary stats and career growth, we would like to say,’ Do not limit yourself to any particular language.
+The more you know, the better the position you will be.

-- Higher than average earnings, once you have good command in Perl, you will be entitled to have a good amount of salary.
+- Higher than average earnings, once you have a good command of Perl, you will be entitled to a good salary.
 Link

 - Widely accessible for troubleshooting work available